gelin/netvalue-code-challenge/README.md

 ## REST API

+More detailed OpenAPI specification and Swagger UI are available when you run the app.
+On http://localhost:8080 by default: http://localhost:8080/swagger-ui/index.html and http://localhost:8080/v3/api-docs.

 ### Authorization

 This version of the app accepts JWT tokens only.
 But it has no methods to retrieve the token for simplicity.